google/keytransparency/docs/design.md

 Now that we can prove that there's only one state of the key server and we can prove that your key is inside that state, we need to prove that there's only one key for you in the whole server.
 Otherwise, a malicious key server could store multiple keys for you and selectively show them to different people.

-To prove that there's only one key for you (alice@gmail.com), the server takes your email address and hashes it to produce a string of bits.
-`H(alice@gmail.com) = 010` (actually a VUF described in
-the next section) for example.
-If we think of the Merkle Tree as a binary search tree, with each bit in the hash indicating "left", or "right", through a tree that's as deep as the hash output is long, we have a unique location in the tree for you.
+To prove that a single user (Alice) has exactly one profile, the server hashes her email address (alice@gmail.com) to produce a string of bits.
+For instance, `H(alice@gmail.com) = 010` (this is actually done using a VUF function described below).
+If we think of the Merkle Tree as a binary search tree, with each bit in the hash indicating a "left" or a "right" child, the tree depth is the same as the hash output length, we then have a unique location in the tree for Alice's profile.
 No more surreptitious shadow keys.

 ### Only your friends can look up your information

 Traditional PGP key servers allow everyone to get a list of all the users who are interested in secure email.
 This seems unnecessary and invites abuse.
 To prevent this, we make sure that you can only look up a user’s information if you already know their email address.
 User’s locations in the Merkle Tree will be calculated with an Verifiable Unpredictable Function `(VUF) = H(Sig(k, user_id))`.
 This forces attackers to perform an online query to the server to learn a user’s location in the tree.
 The deterministic signature proves that there is only one correct location in the tree for the user.